 Advice on investment and trade policy

 The Treasury provides advice to the Government on general foreign investment and trade policy matters.
+This includes advice on global investment and trade flows and trends, foreign government investment and trade policy responses, and the implications for Australia.
 The Treasury also provides advice on Australia’s participation in multilateral, regional and bilateral investment and trade agreements.

 OECD Investment Committee

 Australia is represented at OECD Investment Committee meetings by a senior executive of the Foreign Investment and Trade Policy Division.
 The committee enhances the contribution of internationa

 l investment to growth and sustainable development worldwide, by advancing investment policy reform and international cooperation.